The History of Hirvihaaran Kartano

 Herman Holmberg was fond of arranging celebrations at the manor and drove his Fiat passenger car he had brought from abroad.
 The building of a new matchstick factory started in 1922 in Hirvihaara.
 During that time, the first lorry was bought from Germany for the Mäntsälä factory.
 In 1920, the factory employed 105 persons.

 Herman Holmberg married Hjördis Berghell in 1924.
-There was a serious setback to the Hirvihaara matchstick factory in November, 1925.
+There was a serious setback to the Hirvihaara matchstick factory in November 1925.
 A matchstick drying drum being brought from Germany to the factory rolled over Herman Holmberg at Järvenpää station.
-Holmberg led the building work of the new factory even from his sickbed, but nevertheless he lost his life as a result of that accident in 1926.
+Holmberg led the building work of the new factory even from his sickbed, but nevertheless, he lost his life as a result of that accident in 1926.
 He didn't get to see the factory completed.

 After the death of Holmberg, the local council of Mäntsälä decided to buy the Manor of Hirvihaara in 1927.
 Already in 1929, the manor was sold to Pentti Sakkinen, who was one of the leaders of Mäntsälä rebellion.
 As the anti-communist mood increased in Finland in 1929, the radical right-wing Lapua Movement came into being.

 Mäntsälä rebellion consisted of armed unrest begun by the supporters of the Lapua Movement in Mäntsälä in early 1932.
-In the beginning of March 1932, President P.E.
+At the beginning of March 1932, President P.E.
 Svinhufvud held a radio speech, in which he urged the people in Mäntsälä to return home.
 This aborted the rebellion.
 Still three months after the end of the rebellion, Sakkinen was again under suspicion of having been one of the leaders of the scuffle at a leftist rally.
 A 60-strong police patrol from Helsinki as well as 150 men and a good dozen officers from the Uudenmaa Regiment set out to arrest the leaders of the insurrection.
 Säkkinen was arrested in Hirvihaara on 16 June 1932.
 However, he was released after a few days, because his arrest was deemed unjustified.
 Nevertheless, Sakkinen was sentenced, among other things, for the planning of Ohkola skirmish and for conveying the declaration of the rebels to President Svinhufvud.

 When the ownership of the manor was transferred from Sakkinen back to the municipality of Mäntsälä, the municipality even considered turning the main building of the manor into a new town hall.
 The proposition fell through when the Manor of Hirvihaara was sold on 3 September 1934 to Hirvihaaran kartano Oy, the estate being allocated for agricultural use and the main building functioning then as the grain storage.